 Hidden Hut, Porthcurnick

-Tucked away on the coast path near Portscatho on Porthcurnick beach, the Hidden Hut is a very special spot for enjoying a freshly cooked lunch.
+Tucked away on the coast path near Portscatho on Porthcurnick beach, the Hidden Hut is a very special beach café and one of the top eateries in the county.
 Typical dishes include soup, stews, dhals, salads, pasties and sausage rolls and plenty of homemade cake!

 Idle Rocks, St Mawes

-Situated in the heart of St Mawes, Idle Rocks has a mouth-watering menu and gorgeous south facing views across the water.
+Situated in the heart of St Mawes, Idle Rocks has a mouth-watering menu and a beautiful south facing pub garden with gorgeous views across the water.
 The menu celebrates Cornwall, with a focus on local suppliers and seasonal flavours.

 The Nare, Carne Beach